SIGN UP FOR OUR EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 The lighthouse on the southern end of Alcatraz Island

-From here, you will continue south, past both Treasure and Yerba Buena Islands.
+From here, you will continue to cross the bay southward, past both Treasure and Yerba Buena Islands.

 Treasure and Yerba Buena Islands in SFYerba Buena is the larger hill in the water on the right.
 Treasure Island is long, but flat and is on the left side of the picture.